Nitinx12/Nitinx12/README.md

   <img src="https://github-profile-trophy.vercel.app/?username=Nitinx12&theme=darkhub&no-frame=true&row=1&column=6" />
 </p>

 > 💡 **Note on the widgets above:** the stats/streak/trophy cards are rendered live by free third-party services (`github-readme-stats`, `streak-stats`, `github-profile-trophy`).
 They occasionally show a broken-image icon if that service is mid-deploy or hits its free quota — a refresh of the page or a few minutes' wait usually fixes it.
-This is a known limitation of these community-hosted APIs, not an issue with the repo itself.
+If the stats card specifically keeps breaking, the most reliable long-term fix is deploying your own copy of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats#deploy-on-your-own) to Vercel (free, ~5 minutes) and swapping the domain in the URLs above to your own — this removes you from the shared instance's rate limits entirely.

 ---

 ### 🐍 Contribution Snake

+A snake that eats its way through my contribution graph, square by square, then loops back to the start and does it all again — powered by [Platane/snk](https://github.com/Platane/snk).

 <p align="center">
   <picture>